quamotion/madb/README.md

 ```

 ### Send or receive files
-To send files to or receive files from your Android device, you can use the `SyncService` class like this:
+To send files to or receive files from your Android device, you can use the `SyncService` class.
+When uploading a file, you need to specify
+the permissions of the file.
+These are standard Unix file permissions.
+For example, `444` will give everyone read permissions and `666` will
+give everyone write permissions.
+You also need to specify the date at which the file was last modified.
+A good default there is `DateTime.Now`.

 ```
 void DownloadFile()
 {
     var device = AdbClient.Instance.GetDevices().First();

-    using (SyncService service = new SyncService(new AdbSocket(), device)) using (Stream stream = File.OpenWrite(@"C:\MyFile.txt"))
+    using (SyncService service = new SyncService(new AdbSocket(new IPEndPoint(IPAddress.Loopback, AdbClient.AdbServerPort)), device))
+    using (Stream stream = File.OpenWrite(@"C:\MyFile.txt"))
     {
-        service.Pull("/data/MyFile.txt", stream, null, CancellationToken.None);
+        service.Pull("/data/local/tmp/MyFile.txt", stream, null, CancellationToken.None);
     }
 }